 Regardless of whether you are an employee or non-employee who sustained injuries in a construction accident, you may have a right to obtain compensation for your financial losses and damages.

 If you incur an injury on or around a construction site in Georgia, Tennessee, or Mississippi, consult with our construction accident attorneys at Howe.Law to determine liability in your particular case.
-Our experienced attorneys have helped numerous construction accident victims pursue the compensation to which they are entitled.
+Our experienced Marietta car accident lawyers have helped numerous construction accident victims pursue the compensation to which they are entitled.

 Causes of Construction Accidents